pengpengliu/ionic-plugin-deploy/README.md

-## Ionic Deploy Plugin
+## Ionic Deploy Plugin (legacy)

-The Cordova plugin for Ionic Deploy.
+:memo: Note: This Cordova plugin is not for Ionic Pro.

 Check out our [docs](https://docs.ionic.io/services/deploy/) for more detailed information.